-A new owner will mean fears of cutbacks and aggressive posturing from both German and French governments should leave them safe*.
+A new owner will mean fears of cutbacks but aggressive posturing from both German and French governments should keep change to a minimum.
 Vauxhall is very important to the Opel/Vauxhall company as the UK is its main market.
-Any backlash in the UK to a factory closure is unlikely due to self centred apathy and blissful ignorance of most of its people.
+Any backlash in the UK to a factory closure is unlikely, due to self centred apathy and blissful ignorance with.
 That said, is it worth the risk?

 One can see why GM may want shot of Europe, but it could accelerate the decline of the once mighty GM.
 The introduction of Korean sourced Chevrolet models into Europe in 2006 and then pulling out less than a decade later shows a shortsighted and impatient side to the company.
 Hopefully the GM Europe divestment has been well thought out.